TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ### Initialize the SDK

-For more information on how to obtain parameters, please see [GME Integration Guide](/GME%20Introduction_intl.md).
+For more information on how to obtain parameters, please see [GME Integration Guide](https://intl.cloud.tencent.com/document/product/607/10782).
-This API should contain SdkAppId and openId.
+This API call needs SdkAppId and openId.
 The SdkAppId is obtained from Tencent Cloud console, and the openId is used to uniquely identify a user.
 The setting rule for openId can be customized by App developers, and this ID must be unique in an App (only INT64 is supported).
 SDK must be initialized before a user can enter a room.
 #### Function prototype

 ```
 ITMGContext -(void)InitEngine:(NSString*)sdkAppID openID:(NSString*)openID